eric-tang40/wordle_project/FINAL.md

 ### Changes
 What changed about your game after the design phase?
 Separate changes that occurred after the feedback round and changes that occurred during programming.

+**FEEDBACK ROUND:**
   - We were able to implement a message display by replacing the Wordle logo with messages based on user input
     - For example, the player typing an invalid word would return "Not in the Word List".
 The player winning the game would return a "You Won!" message, and losing the game would return a message containing the answer.

+**DURING PROGRAMMING:**
   - We added a number of booleans (is_word, won, game_over) that we used to display the messages (and determine when they should go away).